Swollen Inner Cheek Causes

 Swollen inner cheeks are common, and it can be due to several factors.
 It can be because a small lesion was invaded by a type of bacteria, causing an infection.
 This condition can be very uncomfortable, and it can affect one’s appetite as well.

 - Inner cheeks can swell due to a blunt trauma, a type of physical trauma acquired by either an impact or physical attack.
+Damage to the tissues surrounding the area of injury causes inflammation.

 - As mentioned earlier, an infection may cause the inner cheek to swell; it is considered to be the primary cause of its inflammation and swelling.
+It may be caused by an overgrowth of the normal flora inside an injured area situated at the inner cheek.
+This makes the body react through inflammation and swelling.

 - Abscesses may form if not treated promptly.
 An infection of the gums may also cause the inner cheek to become inflamed and swollen.